DheerajKhajuria/pimatic-mysensors/README.md

   * Light Sensor
   * Lux Sensor
   * Gas Sensor ( ppm )
-  * PulseMeter ( experimental only support wattage/Ampere )
+  * PulseMeter ( wattage/Ampere )
-  * Battery level  of multiple sensors
+  * Multi Sensor support in one device.
-  * support for sending IR codes to mysensor node ( using Action Provider/Handler )
+  * support for sending Custom Value msg to mysensor node ( using Action Provider/Handler )
   * more to be add.. :)

 Gateways